 0% APR - Up to 5 years interest free credit available with Barclays Partner Finance No deposit required – minimum loan value £350.

 .
 Be at least 18 years old;

 .
-Be in full time work (16 hours or more per week), retired, or in receipt of disability allowance;
+Be in full time work (16 hours or more a week), retired, or in receipt of disability allowance.

 .
-Have no outstanding County Court Judgments (CCJs)
+Have no outstanding County Court Judgements (CCJs)

 To find out if you are likely to be accepted for a loan through Barclays